ParentSquare/faulty/README.md

   # circuit to half-open.
   config.cool_down = 300

+  # The number of seconds that of history that is considered when calculating
+  # the circuit failure rate.
+  config.evaluation_window = 60

   # The errors that will be captured by Faulty and used to trigger circuit
   # state changes.
   config.errors = [StandardError]